Imperial-Driverless/MIT-Driverless-CV-TrainingInfra/CVC-YOLOv3/README.md

 ### Description

 The repo is originally forked from https://github.com/ultralytics/yolov3 and contains inference and training code for YOLOv3 in PyTorch.
+Moreover a more detailed readme can be found as README_MIT.md however this is a summary that leverages the use of a bash script to make setting up easier.

 ## Requirements: